-• Online and Professional Studies students should appeal to the Associate Vice President of Academics Upon receipt of the appeal, copies of the student's supporting evidence associated with the appeal will be obtained and an attempt will be made to mediate a resolution between the student, the faculty, and the Department Chair or Dean.
+If the student is dissatisfied with the decision rendered by the Department Chair or Dean of the School or College, the student may submit an appeal within 30 days of the previous decision for possible mediation.
+Appeals should be submitted to the Dean of Academic Persistence and Support.
+Upon receipt of the appeal, copies of the student's supporting evidence associated with the appeal will be obtained and an attempt will be made to mediate a resolution between the student, the faculty, and the Department Chair or Dean.

-Student Appeals Committee
+Student Academic Appeals Committee

-If the appeal is unable to be resolved through mediation within 30 days, the student may request the appeal be submitted to the Student Appeals Committee.
+If the appeal is unable to be resolved through mediation within 30 days, the student may request the appeal be submitted to the Student Academic Appeals Committee.
 The student's request must be in writing and specify the student's rationale for contesting the decision rendered by the Department Chair or Dean, as well as include all supporting evidence.
-Upon submission of a timely request, the Student Appeals Committee will convene and render a decision within 15 days.
+Upon submission of a timely request, the Student Academic Appeals Committee will convene and render a decision within 15 days.

-The Student Appeals Committee will convene and review all written documentation and evidence.
+The Student Academic Appeals Committee will convene and review all written documentation and evidence.
 The committee will receive the responses from previous appeals and have the discretion to request additional information prior to the committee meeting from the student, instructor, chair, or dean.
 The committee will make its recommendation based solely on the documentation submitted.
 Students are not permitted to attend the meeting or present before the committee.

-Vice President/Provost
+Vice President of Academic Affairs and Provost

-Following the Student Appeals Committee meeting, the committee will make a formal recommendation to the Vice President/Provost regarding a resolution.
+Following the Student Academic Appeals Committee meeting, the committee will make a formal recommendation to the Vice President of Academic Affairs and Provost regarding a resolution.
 Within 15 days of receiving the recommendation, the Vice President may (1) accept the recommendation, (2) reject the recommendation and issue an independent decision, or (3) request the committee conduct additional investigation and re-review the initial recommendation.

-The Vice President/Provost's decision is final and not subject to further appeal.
+The Vice President of Academic Affairs and Provost's decision is final and not subject to further appeal.